nikitavoloboev/data/open-source/github/github-actions.md

 - [cachix-action](https://github.com/cachix/cachix-action) - Build software only once using Nix with the help of Cachix.
 - [nix-profile-action](https://github.com/yaxitech/nix-profile-action) - GitHub Action to install an ephemeral Nix profile.
 - [flake-dep-info-action](https://github.com/cpcloud/flake-dep-info-action) - Access the fields of flake.lock as outputs in a GitHub action step.
+- [Set up Nix Cache Action](https://github.com/zombiezen/setup-nix-cache-action) - Configures the Nix package manager to read from (and optionally write to) a remote cache.

 ## Haskell